emmajanedrews/base-template/_posts/2018-01-30-how-hurricane-harvey-could-impact-property-taxes.md

 When you prepare to protest your property taxes, there are four things you need to consider:

 1. **Be prepared to show the damage to your property**, in order to justify the decrease you’re seeking.
-If your home has flooded and you’ve been dealing with insurance companies, this proof will be readily available.&nbsp;
+If your home has flooded and you’ve been dealing with insurance companies, this proof will be readily available.
-2. **Pay attention to outside factors and how they affect your home value.** If your home didn’t flood but the area did, consider whether your home’s value will be negatively or positively impacted.&nbsp;
+2. **Pay attention to outside factors and how they affect your home value.** If your home didn’t flood but the area did, consider whether your home’s value will be negatively or positively impacted.
-3. **The assessment’s value is based on the property’s value as of January 1.&nbsp;**
+3. **The assessment’s value is based on the property’s value as of January 1.**
-4. **Be ready to support your case with pictures.&nbsp;**These photos should be of the home, but also of anything in the surrounding area which could be a factor in your home’s value.
+4. **Be ready to support your case with pictures.**These photos should be of the home, but also of anything in the surrounding area which could be a factor in your home’s value.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>